-These modified T cells are now called CAR T cells. because they carry on their surface what is known as the chimeric antigen receptor (CAR).
+These modified T cells are now called CAR T cells, because they carry on their surface what is known as the chimeric antigen receptor (CAR).

-The CAR helps the CAR T cell to detect the cancer cells in the body, as it can recognise special structures on the surface of cancer cells and destroy the cancer cell.
+The CAR helps the CAR T cell to detect the cancer cells in the body.
+It recognises special structures on the surface of cancer cells and can destroy the cancer cell.